Print Edition - 2017-05-19 | Life & Style

 - Moviemakers scramble to postpone releases as election fever continues

-With three provinces in the country gripped by election fever, and preparations underway to hold the second phase of elections in the remaining provinces, ticket sales at movie theatres have taken a significant hit.
+May 19, 2017-With three provinces in the country gripped by election fever, and preparations underway to hold the second phase of elections in the remaining provinces, ticket sales at movie theatres have taken a significant hit.
 Last week, it emerged that the Indian blockbuster Baahubali, which had shattered Nepali box office records—amassing Rs 130 million in its opening week—had slumped to a relatively partly collection of Rs 50 million in its second week because of the local level elections.
 Now, it seems moviemakers are scrambling to push back the release of movies to avoid the same fate.

 On Wednesday, director Prakash Angdembe announced that his latest movie, Desh Khojdai Jaanda—a feature which seeks to bring on screen the struggle of Bhutanese refugees in Nepal—will not be released on May 26, as initially planned.